omveersharmanet/Bipolar-GABA-Project-Info/README.md

 ### 🧪 Project Summary
 This study investigates how divergent excitability in GABAergic neurons derived from Bipolar Disorder patients, potentially mimicking states of mania and depression.

-**Author:** Omveer Sharma
+**Corresponding Author :** Omveer Sharma

 ---
-*For any direct inquiries regarding the simulation parameters, please contact the author.*
+*For any direct inquiries regarding the simulation parameters, please contact the corresponding author.*